What Every Home Buyer Should Know About Radon Gas

 Wayne County is a relatively low radon area, with 61% of homes tested showing levels of under 2 pCi/L. However, there are some homes with considerably higher levels and about 17% have levels that would be considered hazardous.
 Therefore, it is very important to check the radon levels in your home or a home you are considering buying.

 Should I Get A Radon Test?

 Yes.
 A radon test is the only way to know a specific home’s levels for sure.
 If you’re buying a home, ask your home inspector for a radon test..
 Testing is inexpensive, consider repeating the test.
 It may be worth it as buying a home with elevated radon levels but no mitigation in place is both dangerous and expensive.

 We don’t recommend using a DIY home radon test kit, as there are many variables that can skew results.
 Professionals that do this everyday know how to set up the machines and perform a test to get accurate results.

 If the home already has radon mitigation systems in place you should still consider getting a test to make sure they are working effectively.

-If your home does not have a crawlspace, then a gas permeable layer under a plastic sheet can also be used to prevent gas coming into the home.
-Experts also recommend that below-grade openings be properly sealed and caulked.
+If your home does not have a crawlspace.
+Then a gas permeable layer under a plastic sheet can also be used to prevent radon gas coming into the home.
+It is recommend that below-grade openings be properly sealed and caulked.
 Some new homes are constructed with radon-resistant materials and systems already in place.
 If you are buying a new home then ask what the builder is doing to mitigate radon.